Application Of IoT In Manufacturing

 Are the spare parts available to quickly start the restoration process?

 IoT can not only transform the end products but the entire manufacturing process right from the start where the elevators are manufactured.
-The supply chain process and logistics can also be streamlined to enhance operational efficiency and productivity and deliver better financial gains.
+The supply chain process and logistics can also be streamlined to enhance operational efficiency and and deliver better financial gains.

 IoT is an incremental journey; it’s an evolution, and any manufacturing IoT realization can be broken down into the following five phases: